Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

 6. (optional) Fix anything that jumps out at you :)

-#### Details of what that all means
+### Details of what that all means

 1. Writing the top line (in minims)

    1. Draw your clef of choice and the key signature (one sharp)

    2. Draw in the chord symbols above the staff, two per bar, using the pattern described above (I, IV, V, I, I, IV, V, I).
-Leave some space so things don't get cluttered.
+The worksheet has a place to put them, but if you are not using it be sure to leave some space so things don't get cluttered.

-   3. The first and last note must be G, and a minim - all the notes we are adding are minims - so put them in.
+   3. The first and last note must be G, (and a minim - all the notes we are adding are minims) so put them in.
 You can **choose** which octave to put them in (you can start and end on the same note, or end an octave higher than your first note, or end an octave lower)

    4. The second to last note needs to be either the A immediately above the last note, or the F# immediately below the last note. **Choose** one of those and add it in.
 (Getting to the last note by step this way makes the end sound nice and  ending-y)

    5. That's three of the eight notes done, only 5 to go!
 To fill in the rest of the notes you must **choose** one of the notes from the chord written above it.
 So the first note is already done - a G, which is the root of the "I" chord.
-The second note is from the IV chord and so must be either a C, E, or G. Then the third note is from the V chord so must be either a D, F# or A. So on for the rest of the notes.
+The second note is from the IV chord and so must be either a C, E, or G. Then the third note is from the V chord so must be either a D, F# or A, and so on for the rest of the notes.

    6. After filling in the first line, mark the chord degree of each note above the staff.
 Make sure you write the degree of the harmony the note is in!
-For example, when the harmony is "I", G is the root (or 1), but when the harmony is "IV" G is the 5th.
+For example, when the harmony is "I", G is the root (or 1) of that chord, but when the harmony is "IV" G is the 5th of that chord.
 Have a look at the handy table above to check!

 2. Writing the second line (in minims)

    1. The second line has a few more restrictions than the first line, so there are fewer choices to be made.
    2. The first and last note of the second line also need to be G, same rules apply as to the top line.
 These do not need to be the same octave as the first and last notes you picked for the first line.
-The can also follow a different shape from the top line, (you can start and end on the same note, or end an octave higher than your first note, or end an octave lower) and in fact, being deliberately different can help the two parts work with each other. **Choose** which octave you want these Gs to be in and write them in.
+The can also follow a different shape from the top line, (you can start and end on the same note, or end an octave higher than your first note, or end an octave lower) and in fact, being deliberately different can help the two parts work well with each other. **Choose** which octave you want these Gs to be in and write them in.
    3. The second to last note *must* be the opposite of what you picked for the first part.
 So if your first part steps down from the A to the G at the end this part must have an F# as its second last note, immediately below the G you chose in the previous step.
 And if the first part had the F#, this part must have an A stepping down to its last note.
    4. Filling in the rest of the notes has an extra rule as well as the rules from above (using notes from the chords you are on).
 The new rule is based on whether the first line is playing the 3rd of the chord or not for each note.
 If the first line is playing the 3rd you can **choose** either the root or the 5th of the chord.
 But if the first line is *not* playing the 3rd the second line must be the 3rd of the chord. (this way the 3rd of the chord is always being played in one of the voices, except for the first and last chords where they are both playing G)
    5. Write down the chord degree of each note underneath the staff.